 There isn't enough information to know how wood anemone might work.

 Are there safety concerns?

-The fresh plant of wood anemone is UNSAFE.
 There isn't enough information to know if the dried plant is safe.

 Dosing considerations for Wood Anemone.